KacperA02/RosterReadyBackend/README.md

 ### Development Process

-"Let's see how it goes with using YouTube tutorials and the FastAPI docs to build a secure and solid backend."
+Let's see how it goes with using YouTube tutorials and the FastAPI docs without getting any errors..

 ### Features (Planned):